romain-gilliotte/monitool-documentation/factors.md

 Monitool is not alone in the world of data collection and analysis tools.
-There are many other tools that can be used for similar purposes, and some of them are even open-source.
+There are many other tools that can be used for similar purposes.
 However, Monitool has some unique features.

-## Tolerance to human error
+# Tolerance to human error

 The interface is designed to be tolerant to human error.
 No action from the interface can result in data loss, and all actions are logged and reversible ("who, what, when").